 Out of all types of shoes, high heels are perhaps the ones most associated with women, and as a result, are often seen as symbols of femininity.
 However, this does not always mean that this translates into Women Are Delicate.
 In fact, sometimes it can imply the opposite.
 A woman in heels can wear heels and still be badass, competent, and in charge.
 Whether she's an Action Girl, a competent Girl Friday, someone's boss, a lawyer, or any combination of the above, chances are good that when she comes walking in, it will be in a pair of high heels.

-Often part of a Feet-First Introduction, along with She's Got Legs.
+Often part of a Feet-First Introduction, along with Leg Focus.
 Sibling trope to Combat Stilettos, though for this trope the woman doesn't have to be an Action Girl to be displaying High Heel Power.
 She can simply be good at what she does or be in some position of authority.
 A must for a Lady in a Power Suit, one of the many cases in which High Heel Hurt probably won't apply.

 - Kill la Kill: There are several close-ups on Satsuki Kiryuin's heels clicking before she makes a speech or does something badass.
 Same goes for her mother, Ragyo.

 - My Hero Academia has a rather interesting example.
 Yaoyorozu and Uraraka are the most upfront Action Girls in their class, and their hero costumes involve them wearing high heels, even though they have to do lots of running and training on uneven/unpaved grounds (i.e the forest training camp) and wearing high heels in these areas isn't really the best choice.
 In some seasons, their high heels even make noticeable clicking noises during matches.